Logeshsharma/Uni-FSM-mobile/README.md

 ## Instructions for starting the Android application

 Step-by-step instructions on how to run the Android project
+- **Prerequisites -**
-Prerequisites: Make sure you download Android Studio and the Android SDK installed and your device/emulator is set up properly.
+- Make sure you download Android Studio and the Android SDK installed and your device/emulator is set up properly.

 ### Step 0: Watch the video to install Android Studio
 Download Android Studio from the Android Studio, SDK and emulator Installation video for